awsdocs/aws-iot-docs/developerguide/device-certs-create.md

 ## Create an AWS IoT certificate \(CLI\)<a name="device-certs-create-cli"></a>

-The AWS CLI provides the [create\-keys\-and\-certificate](docs.aws.amazon.comcli/latest/reference/iot/create-keys-and-certificate.html) command to create client certificates signed by the Amazon Root certificate authority\.
+The AWS CLI provides the [create\-keys\-and\-certificate](https://docs.aws.amazon.com/cli/latest/reference/iot/create-keys-and-certificate.html) command to create client certificates signed by the Amazon Root certificate authority\.
 This command, however, does not download the Amazon Root CA certificate file\.
-You can download the Amazon Root CA certificate file from [CA Certificates for Server Authentication](server-authentication.md#server-authentication-certs)\.
+You can download the Amazon Root CA certificate file from [CA certificates for server authentication](server-authentication.md#server-authentication-certs)\.

 This command creates private key, public key, and X\.509 certificate files and registers and activates the certificate with AWS IoT\.